-Linda continues to consider additional boards where her experience as an independent director and leader of complex global business positions her to add value to a wide range of strategic and commercial areas, both as a board member and as a chair or strong contributor to board committees such as Compensation, Risk, Governance, Technology, ESG, and Audit.
+Linda continues to consider additional boards where her experience as an independent director and leader of a complex global business positions her to add value in a wide range of strategic and commercial areas, both as a board member and as a chair or strong contributor to board committees.

 - Financial services/Fintech